benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-setup/4-overview/_index.en.md

 weight = 14
 +++

-The Serverlesspresso application consists of 3 frontends and a backend application.
-The frontends are already built and deployed.
+The Serverlesspresso application consists of three frontends and a backend application.
+The frontends are already built and deployed in an AWS-owned account.
 The backend is a set of serverless microservices.
 In this module, you will set up the environment and deploy resources needed to start building your backend.

 [![See Serverlesspresso](/images/se-setup-overview4.png)](https://youtu.be/M6lPZCRCsyA)